-- Top with the above crumb top recipe, halved cherries, then slivered almonds.
+- Top with the above crumb topping recipe, halved cherries, then slivered almonds.

 - Bake at 375ºF for 35-45 minutes or until a poker inserted into the center of the cake comes out clean.
 If it comes out covered in batter, bake the cake an extra 5-10 minutes longer, or until the poker comes out clean.

-For best taste and texture, allow the cake to completely cool uncovered and serve the same day.
+For best taste and texture, allow the cake to completely cool uncovered.
+Serve the same day.